 • At home, always avoid an upstairs room which is more susceptible to collapse from high winds.
 The basement is best, or else take shelter in a room surrounded by other rooms for added protection.

 • In schools, offices or public buildings, opt for shelter in interior rooms on the ground floor or basement.
-Avoid large open spaces such as school gymnasiums or open areas in malls and shopping centers.
-If caught on the road during a tornado, evacuate your car immediately and take shelter in a ditch or culvert.
+Avoid open spaces such as school gymnasiums or large open concourses in malls and shopping centers.
+The more walls between you and the tornado the better!

 Severe Weather 101 - Here's an excellent illustrated overview with information on what causes tornadoes and how they form, tornado facts & myths, clues as to when a tornado may strike, safety tips & advice, guides to related disaster plans for schools, families and institutions.